 Setting Up an Individual 401(k)

-- Choose a Plan Provider: Choose a financial institution or brokerage that offers Individual 401(k) plans.
-Search for providers with a range of investment options and minimal fees.
+- Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
+Search for providers with multiple investment options and minimal fees.

 - Create a Plan Document: Prepare the terms of your plan, including contribution limits, investment options, and loan provisions.